saumyakant4421/wanderai/README.md

 | Pricing Section      | Yes                 | Tier highlighting, button styles, mobile layout |
 | Footer               | Yes                 | Link grouping, social icons, subtle gradient   |

+Navbar is imported as ahadcn/ui component and not generated on v0.
 All v0-generated components were manually polished for consistency, performance, and pixel-perfect responsiveness.

 ---